David Dawson (politician): Early life and education

 Dawson was born in Cherokee, Iowa, and raised in Washta, Iowa.
 He graduated as Valedictorian from Willow Community High School in 1992.
 Dawson obtained his degree in Sociology and Psychology from Iowa State University in 1996 and received his Juris Doctor from the University of California, Los Angeles in 1999.

 Career

 After graduating law school, Dawson worked as an attorney with the Law Firm of Winston & Strawn in Chicago.
-After his time here, Dawson became a prosecutor for the Woodbury County Attorney's Office.
-In 2010, he started his own law office focussing on children and families.
+After his time here, Dawson became a prosecutor for the Woodbury County Attorney's Office, a position he held for eighteen years.
+In 2010, he started his own law office focussing on children and families, and continued privately practicing law for five years.
 Since 2015, he has served as an Assistant County Attorney in the Juvenile Division of the Woodbury County Attorney's Office in Iowa.

+U.S. House campaign

+On August 27, 2025, Dawson announced his campaign for the United States House of Representatives in Iowa's 4th congressional district.

 Electoral history

 Organizations

 Dawson is a member of the following organizations: